 One of the key aims of the Centre is to increase the number and frequency of collaborative publications and grant applications in this area.
 Centre members are invited to apply for the following funding opportunity.
 This scheme is intended to help Centre members develop new collaborations, and is open to any project that meets the scientific aims of the Centre*.
 The primary purpose of the scheme is to fund research activity that leads to a grant application (but could additionally lead to publications as secondary outcomes).
 Examples could include a demonstration of feasibility, or the generation of pilot results to be highlighted in grant applications.
 Applications will be prioritised if proposals involve new collaborations, meet Centre aims*, and make clear how work will lead to a grant application.

-Please apply by supplying the following information by email to by Tuesday 24th February 2023.
+Please apply by supplying the following information by email to Narender Ramnani by Tuesday 24th February 2023.
 Applications will be reviewed by the Research Committee and application outcomes will be announced at the end of February.

 Project Details